BTCPrime/CommunityWiki/primecoin/documentation/running-int-node.md

 ![Title Image](/uploads/inter-2.jpg "Title Image")

-A node to act as an bridge between primecoin core and primecoin-ng-core. @eXtremal has built a binary for Ubuntu 17.10, so,
+A node to act as a bridge between primecoin core and primecoin-ng-core. @eXtremal has built a binary for Ubuntu 17.10, so,

 Here's how to set one up;